copperwater/xNetHack/doc/xnh-changelog-8.0.md

   - Vlad's Tower leads up from the level below the Valley.
   - The Wizard's Tower is its own branch rather than being embedded into filler levels.
+  - The sixth level of the main branch is the City of Dis, inhabited by a number of demons and containing the entrance to the Citadel of Dis, the lair of Dispater.

 ### Interface changes